Tw1stedRain/lab09_cache_invalidation/README.md

-# lab-08-back-end
+# lab-09-cache-invalidation
-lab-08-back-end
-Number and name of feature: feature 1 for location

-Estimate of time needed to complete: 1.5hours

-Start time: 6pm

-Finish time: 8pm the next day

-Actual time needed to complete: 4 hours on thursday and about 4 hours on friday
+By Nicole Kalbfleisch & Karl Polintan

-Number and name of feature: feature 1 for weather
+Number and name of feature: feature 1

-Estimate of time needed to complete: ?
+Estimate of time needed to complete: 1 hours

-Start time: 8pm
+Start time: 2pm

-Finish time: incomplete
+Finish time:

 Actual time needed to complete: